 Which now bring bitter pain.

-With Humanist and alternative funerals on the rise, poems are a great way to express feelings and offer comfort without any religious sentiment.
+With humanist and alternative funerals on the rise, these types of funeral poems are a great way to express feelings and offer comfort without any religious sentiment.

 Death is Nothing at All – Canon Henry Scott-Holland

 Death is nothing at all

 I have only slipped away into the next room

 Speak to me in the easy way you always used...

 The Road Not Taken – Robert Frost

 Two roads diverged in a yellow wood,